-President Trump’s biased and partial approach to future Palestinian demands is proved from his appointment of biased and rigid officials in terms of the Israel-Palestine problem.
+President Trump’s biased and partial approach to future Palestinian demands is proved by his appointment of biased and rigid officials in terms of the Israel-Palestine problem.
 David M. Friedman, who is known for his strictly harsh rhetoric and biased approach towards the Palestinians, was appointed as the US ambassador to Israel (Rodriguez, 2020).

-Jared Kushner was additionally given the position of an advisor to the president.
+Jared Kushner was additionally given the position of advisor to the president.
 He, like Friedman, had no diplomatic background and was unfit for the job which required an impartial judgment from both sides as he belonged to a Jewish family and was tilted towards advancing Jewish interests (Abdiel, 2020).

 Jerusalem is Israel’s Capital in the Eyes of the US

-After the appointment of officials in important places, President Trump’s next move was the announcement of acknowledging Jerusalem as Israel’s capital on December 6, 2017.
+After the appointment of officials in important places, President Trump’s next move was the announcement acknowledging Jerusalem as Israel’s capital on December 6, 2017.
 It is important to note here that the authority to shift Israel’s capital to another city was given to any sitting president by the Jerusalem Embassy Act of 1995.

 However, since then, no President other than Trump has tried to use this, considering the vulnerable peace prospects of the region.
-President Trump has not only announced to acknowledge Jerusalem as Israel’s capital, he also ordered the shifting of the US embassy from Tel Aviv to Jerusalem.
+President Trump has not only announced to acknowledge Jerusalem as Israel’s capital, but he also ordered the shifting of the US embassy from Tel Aviv to Jerusalem.

 Ignoring the Palestinians